nexus-link/Nexus.Link.Templates.IntegrationTests/README.md

 ## Database

 You can provide the app setting `SqlConnectionString` to use an Azure SQL database.
+(If you also provide a `MasterConnectionString`, the database will be created automatically for you.)

 Or provide `StorageConnectionString` to use Azure Table Storage.